ElektroJonas/DIY-Quadcopter/README.md

-# Quadcopter Built from Scratch
+# Quadcopter Built From Scratch

-The purpose of this project is to apply and enhance our knowledge in control theory, signal processing, and electronic design by developing a fully functional quadcopter drone from scratch.
+The purpose of this project is to apply and enhance our knowledge in control theory, signal processing, and electronic design by developing a fully functional quadcopter drone.

-Below are two figures showing the current progress of the project:
+Below are two figures showing the result the project!

 | Controller | Quadcopter Drone  |
 | ---           | ---           |